 Mr. Irsay is struck by what the shutdown of schools and businesses is doing to people.
 He understands food insecurity; that many kids who aren’t in schools don’t have meals.
 It’s a huge, sad problem in American.
 He wanted to do something about it.

 Donations started almost immediately.
 Within a couple of days, the $200,000 was in hand.
-Gleaner's Food Bank has a $1.2 million check on the way as a result of one man's desire to help those in need and asking others to join him.
+Gleaner's Food Bank has a $1.2 million check on the way due to one man's desire to help those in need and asking others to join him.

 We don’t have to give $1 million to help someone.
 But it’s a great example of what reaching out to help someone can do.
 Every small thing we can do helps others and ourselves.

-If you don't have a regular routine of exercise, now would be a great time to start.
+If you don't have a regular exercise routine, now would be a great time to start.
 Our gym closed this week until further notice.
-We have a regular routine of yoga 2 – 3 times a week.
+We have a routine of yoga 2 – 3 times a week.
 I won't lie to you.
-It stinks not being able to to that.
+It stinks not being able to do that.
 But I applaud Lifetime Athletic for taking this step.
 We have found ways to adjust.

 We can do yoga at home.
 There are plenty of YouTube videos to follow if we want an instructed class.
 We've been at it long enough where we can do it on our own.
 We don't have the hot room or the camaraderie of the people around us.
 But those aren't necessary to get the benefits.